alyssating/CS201-p3-markov2/README.md

 For `getFollows` to function correctly, even the first time it is called, you'll clear and initialize the map when the overridden method `setTraining` method is called.
 At the beginning of your method, after setting the value of `myText`, write `myMap.clear()` to accomplish this.

 Now implement the `setTraining` method.
-The discussion above about the efficiency of `EfficientMarkov` introduces how the method should work, we also provide a detailed example in the expandable section below. **The example also highlights the PSEUDO_EOS character, an important special case.**
+The discussion above about the efficiency of `EfficientMarkov` introduces how the method should work, and we also provide a detailed example in the expandable section below. **The example also highlights the PSEUDO_EOS character, an important special case.**

 <details>
 <summary>Expand for example of EfficientMarkov and PSEUDO_EOS</summary>